 Emphasize the present moment.
 Consider using what is observed and shared in the room rather than outside collateral information.
 For Mary, you might say, “You said it was your mom’s idea to come, and you haven’t been feeling good,” rather than, “Your mom left me a message saying you were acting strangely”—the message isn’t part of what Mary has shared with you.

-Elicit multiple viewpoints (regardless of whether multiple people are present).
+Timing and flow Elicit multiple viewpoints (regardless of whether multiple people are present).
 Invite everyone to speak so that you give a voice to all present, rather than allowing the most talkative person to take over.
 It’s not necessary to establish consensus as each person speaks, but rather notice that each person has a unique viewpoint.
 For those people not present but important to the patient’s support network, consider asking how they might respond if they were present.
 In Mary’s case, you might say, “I know your mom isn’t here, and you said it was her idea to come.
 What would she see as a good outcome to your hospitalization?”
 This invites more perspectives into the discussion.

 Use a relational focus in the dialogue.
 Consider framing the patient’s symptoms in terms of relationships, rather than relying on diagnostic labels, which risks oversimplifying problems and causing patients to feel at odds with clinicians.
 Let’s say Mary’s mother is in the meeting.
 Rather than saying, “Mary is paranoid and isn’t taking the medication she needs for her schizophrenia,” you might say, “Mary says she’s been scared lately, and though she finds the medicine helpful, she feels stressed being frequently asked at home whether she took her medicine-—then, because she gets so stressed, she ends up stopping it.”
 This sort of explanation allows everyone to be a part of the solution, creates more common understanding, and avoids unhelpful blame.

-Discuss your thoughts about patients by having “reflecting talks” with other clinicians.
+Response to psychosis Discuss your thoughts about patients by having “reflecting talks” with other clinicians.
 After you have interviewed your patient and the patient’s network, it is time to discuss your assessment with other clinicians in the meeting.
 To pivot into this mode, start by asking, “Do you mind if I share a few words with my colleagues now?”
 You can physically turn toward your colleagues and have a dialogue in front of the patient’s network.
 Pay special attention to your language, use the patient’s words while avoiding jargon, and employ exploratory, tentative phrasing like “I wonder” or “I’m curious about.”
 Openly share your treatment ideas and their rationale with your patient.
 For example, you might say to a colleague, “I was struck by Mary’s fears and all the inner consciences she described.
 I wonder if we might help the fear with a different dose of her risperidone medication—I’d recommend we add another milligram.”
 Your colleague could respond, “I also really resonated with her fear; in fact, I felt tense as I listened.
 It seems like a risperidone adjustment might be helpful.”
 This creates a space for clinicians to listen to themselves and their inner dialogues, as well as for the patient and network to listen without pressure to respond to a treatment plan.
 Afterward, you can turn back to the network and say, “Does anyone have any reflections on what you heard?
 What did you agree or disagree with?”

 Be transparent.
 Discuss treatment options openly.
 This is where the “open” part of Open Dialogue comes in: Clinicians co-create treatment plans, including hospitalization and medications, transparently through shared decision-making in a team meeting.